Custodial vs Non-Custodial Crypto Payment Gateways: The Complete Guide

 What Is a Crypto Payment Gateway?

-A crypto payment gateway is a system that allows businesses to accept cryptocurrency payments.
+A cryptocurrency payment gateway is a system that enables businesses to accept cryptocurrency payments.
+It acts as a bridge between the customer and the merchant by automating the payment process, including:

 Custodial vs Non-Custodial Payment Gateways

-Key Differences That Matter in Practice
+Key Differences

 AspectCustodial SolutionsNon-Custodial Crypto